uhthomas/automata/docs/hugo/README.md

 Temperature Warning:  Enabled
 ```

-The unfortunate consequence of using 520 byte sectors is the disk becomes
+The unfortunate consequence of 520 byte sectors is the disk becomes ~ 2%
-~ 2% smaller.
-For example the above disk reformatted with 4k sectors has a
+smaller.
+For example the above disk reformatted with 4k sectors has a capacity
-capacity of 8,001,563,222,016 bytes, which is a difference of 136 gigabytes.
+of 8,001,563,222,016 bytes, which is a difference of 136 gigabytes.

 To reformat the disk with 4k sectors, find the model number of the disk(s) and
 use hugo format.
 The operation will take while, ~ 12 hours for an 8TB disk.